xrpl-carboncredit-5555/carbon4cars/README.md

 The _**Carbon Credits for Cars**_ UI application has been deployed on AWS as a web service.
 No installation or configuration is required.
 This web service application serves as a demo and is designed to be a 'sandbox' that can be used to demonstrate the functionality of Carbon Credits for Cars.
-For demonstration purposes, the UI web page will be displayed on a browser formatted for a desktop.
+The UI web page will be displayed on a browser formatted for a desktop for demonstration purposes.
 Ultimately the application will be deployed and formatted for mobile devices.

 *   Supported Browsers:
     *   Chrome